 The brightness can be adjusted via an analog control input between 1 V and 10 V with a max. resolution of 200 steps.
 Due to the PWM control with 3.8 kHz we recommend an exposure time of min.
 5 ms.

 The trigger input is high active.
 From a signal level of approx. 5 V the illumination is switched on.
 Up to a signal level of approx. 1 V the illumination is off.
 The latency of the lighting device is about 20...30 μs.

 4. Flash light

 A flash is generated which is up to twice as bright as the continuous light.
 The flash is synchronous to the trigger signal with a max. possible flash time of 20 ms. If the trigger remains active for longer than 20ms, the light switches off automatically after 20ms.
 Frequencies up to 1 KHz are possible.
 As max. duty cycle we recommend 25%, as min. flash time 100 μs.

-The integrated LED controller (-s) offers the option of four different operating modes.
+The cable controller as well as the integrated LED controller (-s) offer four different operating modes.